cczhu/data_drabble/README.md

-# data_drabble
+# Data Drabble

-Miscellaneous assortment of notebooks about data science
+This repository contains an assortment of short notebooks about data science (essentially a sorted repo of gists).
+Package requirements for each can be found in the notebooks.